tedtoal/XPT2046_Touchscreen_TT/README.md

 Next, near the start of your project .ino file, use #define statements to define the pins used by the touchscreen and TFT display in your system.

-For the touchscreen, define a value for the touch controller device CS (chip select) and IRQ (interrupt request) pins.
+For the touchscreen, define the pins used by the touch controller CS and IRQ signals.
 For example:

 ```
 #define TOUCH_CS_PIN  10